 When you are growing your Sweet alyssum plants in proper environmental conditions, you will encounter little to no problems along the way.
 But!
 If your beloved plants are under stress, some intruders like aphids may find them very interesting.
 In the first stages of a possible infestation, you will see these pests on the leaves and stems of your plants.
 You can get rid of aphids by simply handpick them.
 For severe cases, however, you will also have to apply neem oil on your plants until they get back in shape.

-- Fun - Plant wildflower style or in carefully arranged beds, whatever suits your fancy.
+- Pollinator Friendly - Butterflies and bees love Sweet Alyssum flowers and will pay your garden many visits.
+Great way to support your local pollinators.
+Plant wildflower style or in carefully arranged beds, whatever suits your fancy.
 Enjoy outdoors in the garden or may be grown indoors if given sufficient light.

-- Easy to Grow -- Instructions included on each packet with additional growing tips in the “How To” section of our website.
-Plus we are available to answer your questions as well.
-If these seeds don’t germinate, we will happily make it “Right” for you.
+- Easy to Grow - Instructions included on each packet.
+Plus, we are available to answer all your questions.
+If these seeds don’t germinate, we will happily make it right for you.

-- Safe Seed - Sow Right Seeds has taken the Safe Seed Pledge and sells only Non-GMO heirloom seeds that are safe for you and your family.
+- Safe and Sustainable - Our operation is fully solar powered, and Sow Right Seeds has taken the Safe Seed Pledge to sell only fresh Non-GMO heirloom seeds for you and your family.

-Last update on 2023-05-21 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2025-08-15 / Affiliate links / Images from Amazon Product Advertising API

 Planting Sweet Alyssum